Table Of Contents

 • Receive timely, noise-free, and context-rich cost anomaly alerts to help you prevent budget overruns.

 CloudZero customers like Remitly now allocate 50% more costs without tagging.
-Additionally, MalwareBytes and SeatGeek now save 6-10 hours a week managing their cloud costs.
-Drift has saved over $3 million while Demandbase just used its 36% savings to justify $175 million in financing.
+Additionally, MalwareBytes now saves 6-10 hours a week managing their cloud costs.
+Even Drift has saved over $3 million.
 Here’s your chance.

 to see how CloudZero can keep you in control of your Kubernetes costs hassle-free.